 - Timing of intake

-In general, focus on vegetables, fruits, nuts and seeds, legumes, eggs, whole grains and free-range/pasture raised animals.
+In general, focus on vegetables, fruits, nuts and seeds (almonds are great!), legumes, eggs, whole grains and free-range/pasture raised animals.
 In addition, avoid refined carbohydrates and pro-inflammatory fats (e.g., refined seed oils and trans fats) and opt for choosing local, seasonal, sustainable and organic foods.
 (Galland, L. 2010) (Simopoulos, A. P. 2008)

 Answers to weight loss, weight gain, wellness and performance enhancement found in pyramid